JavaCrash/one_one_four_nine_six/README.md

 This is the code for the FTC MacArthur Generals team.
 Currently (March 31st) we are using the 2.62 beta SDK.
 This is the first version of the code I have added to Github, so v1.0

+Note: This is simply my /TeamCode/src/java/org/one_one_four_nine_six folder.
+This is NOT the full SDK.

 V1.0 - Uploaded all the files
 AutoBeacon - Autonomous program using encoder drive, (not complete) and the ADAFruit color sensor on a servo.
 AutoBeaconRed - Same as AutoBeacon, except for the Red Side.
 Does not have Driving, just the Color Sensor logic.